digitalrebar/doc/development/api/group.rst

 Group APIs
 ~~~~~~~~~~

 Group APIs are used to manage groups.
-Groups are used to organized
+Groups are used to organize
-things
+things.

 Group CRUD
 ^^^^^^^^^^